niplav/site/masturbation_and_attractiveness.md

 Preregistration
 ---------------

-To avoid p-hacking and other practices, the bulk of the text was written before the actual experiment and data analysis was conducted, and posted on the [nofap subreddit](https://old.reddit.com/r/NoFap/) as well as to the subreddit [/r/niplav](https://old.reddit.com/r/niplav), with the SHA256 hashsum of the text as the title.
+To avoid p-hacking and other practices, the bulk of this text was written before the actual experiment and data analysis was conducted, and posted on the [nofap subreddit](https://old.reddit.com/r/NoFap/) as well as to the subreddit [/r/niplav](https://old.reddit.com/r/niplav), with the SHA256 hashsum of the text as the title.
 The SHA256 sum of the content was put into the title to prevent tampering with the content of the article, because reddit titles can't be changed by users of reddit. <!--TODO: source for that claim-->

 The pre-registered hypothesis thus shall be H₀: